 7. Counter Pressure

-This is something that most laboring women enjoy since it relieves back labor and other area-specific discomforts.
-How do you do it?
-You apply heavy pressure on painful lower back areas or where you are feeling the contraction.
+Most laboring women enjoy counter pressure since it relieves back labor and other area-specific discomforts.
+To do it, apply heavy pressure on the painful lower back areas or where you feel the contraction.
+To learn more about this technique, read how counter pressure can help during labor and how to perform it effectively.

 8. Acupressure or Reflexology